couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 Additionally, the implementations of these algorithms were inconsistent across SDKs.
-Due to confusion around signature calculation, the Java and .NET SDKs are unable to read each others’ encrypted messages.
+Due to confusion around signature calculation, the Java and .NET SDKs are unable to read each others' encrypted messages.

 These algorithms are deprecated in favor of AEAD\_AES\_256\_CBC\_HMAC\_SHA\_512.